England unchanged for second Test against New Zealand as Jack Leach passed fit after concussion

 Zak Crawley (Kent), Alex Lees (Durham), Ollie Pope (Surrey), Joe Root (Yorkshire), Jonny Bairstow (Yorkshire), Ben Stokes (Durham, captain), Ben Foakes (Surrey, wicketkeeper), Matthew Potts (Durham), Jack Leach (Somerset), Stuart Broad (Nottinghamshire), James Anderson (Lancashire)

-Leg-spinner Matt Parkinson replaced him as England's first-ever concussion substitute, claiming one wicket on his Test debut.

-But Leach has been cleared to play in Nottingham from Friday, in a game you can watch live on Sky Sports Cricket from 10am.
+Leach, whose mandatory seven-day rest period ended on Thursday and took a full part in England's training session, has been cleared to play in the second Test, which you can watch live on Sky Sports Cricket from 10am on Friday.

-Leach's mandatory seven-day rest period ended on Thursday and he took a full part in nets.
+England captain Ben Stokes, who appeared to tweak his side while bowling in practice on Wednesday, has also guaranteed his fitness for the Trent Bridge Test, saying he is "fine" to play a role with both bat and ball.

 Live Test Cricket